"Why all these discussions about gluten in the past couple of decades, while before we didn't hear much of it - gluten was around for centuries !?"

 4. Physical training performance

-Are you a sporty lady, looking fortraining performance - better endurance, speed, strength, or explosivity?
+Are you a sporty lady, looking for training performance - better endurance, speed, strength, or improving your explosivity?

-Well, gluten isn't your friend here either, especially in the hours vefore and after your trainings... simply because during an intense physical effort the intestinal lining suffers, so just think: what happens with your performance and recovery if you eat a sandwich or a pizza before or after your hard training!?
+Well, gluten isn't your friend here either, especially in the hours before and after your trainings - simply because during an intense physical effort the intestinal lining suffers.

 5. Weight management